Samsung Galaxy Note 7: More Than 96 Percent Of Recalled Smartphones Returned

-Samsung also asserted that it had worked relentlessly in tandem with network operators to ensure that the abilities of the handsets which were not being returned would be limited.
+Samsung also asserted that it had worked relentlessly in tandem with network operators to ensure that the liabilities of the handsets, which were not being returned, would be limited.
 This move led to more people coming forward and returning the faulty Galaxy Note 7.

 Initially when the exploding battery reports emerged, since the affected devices posed a safety risk, Samsung along with Consumer Product Safety Commission (CPSC), carriers and retailers asked owners to return the device for a different unit or opt for a refund.
 However, as the issue became more concerning, the company had to completely ban the product.